bdpdx/nestjs-jwe/README.md

 Unfortunately, there isn't a convenient jose wrapper like passport-jose or similar so I had to write my own.

-This project demonstrates a number of useful NestJS things and I intend to use it as a start project for NestJS frameworks in the future.
+This project demonstrates a number of useful NestJS things and I intend to use it as a starter project for my own NestJS projects in the future.

 In particular it demonstrates: